SuperLeo23/SuperLeo23/README.md

 <br>
 - <a href="http://custosite.atwebpages.com">WebDash</a> - my own website, made with php and bootstrap running on an apache server in the cloud
 <br>
-- <a href="http://amaoto.ml">Amaoto</a> - a website for a friend, made with php + jquery running on an apache server in the cloud
+- <a href="http://amaoto.ml">Amaoto</a> - a website for a company, made with php + jquery running on an apache server in the cloud
 <br>
 - and many more!
 <h2>My skills</h2>